The Crystal Palace: Future

 Over the years, numerous proposals for the former site of the Palace have not come to fruition.
 Plans by the London Development Agency to spend £67.5 million to refurbish the site, including new homes and a regional sports centre were approved after Public Inquiry in December 2010.
 Before approval was announced the LDA withdrew from taking on management of the park and funding the project.

-In 2013, the Chinese company ZhongRong Holdings held early talks with the London Borough of Bromley and Mayor Boris Johnson to rebuild the Crystal Palace on the north side of the park.
+In 2013, the Chinese company ZhongRong Holdings held early talks with the London Borough of Bromley and London Mayor Boris Johnson to rebuild the Crystal Palace on the north side of the park.
 However, the developer's sixteen-month exclusivity agreement with Bromley council to develop its plans was cancelled when it expired in February 2015.

 Work on regeneration of Crystal Palace Park, including the Italian Terraces immediately below the site of the Palace, began in May 2025 and is expected to be largely completed by late summer 2026.

 Cultural significance

 After a visit to London as a tourist during the Expedition of 1862, Fyodor Dostoevsky made reference to the Palace in his travelogue Winter Notes on Summer Impressions and in Notes from Underground.
 Dostoevsky viewed the Crystal Palace as a monument to soulless modern society, the myth of progress, and the worship of empty materialism.

 In Nikolay Chernyshevsky's novel What Is to Be Done? (which Notes from Underground is a response to), the Crystal Palace is presented as the birth place of a new social order structured by reason and as a symbol of socialist utopia.

 "Crystal Palace" is one of the 'investitures' or meeting places of The Baker Street Irregulars, a Sherlock Holmes fan club.

+Crystal Palace is portrayed as a development where many aristocrats live in "compartements" within it in Daisy Ashford's novel, The Young Visiters, written by her as a child in 1890 but not published until 1919.

+Crystal Palace is a popular Victorian-inspired, all-you-can-eat buffet restaurant located on Main Street, U.S.A. at Magic Kingdom Park, opened on October 1, 1971 and Tokyo Disneyland.
+The restaurant’s name and the overall World Fair vibe of optimism and progress were directly modeled after Sir Joseph Paxton's revolutionary 1851 building.
+Design elements from the 1853 New York exhibition hall (the U.S. counterpart to London's version) and San Francisco's Conservatory of Flowers are also viewed as secondary influences.